ZhongZeng/Portfolio-Management/Data/README.md

-This folder contains data csv file for all calculations in Portfolio-Management.
+This folder contains all input data csv file for all calculations in Portfolio-Management.